StatCan/NBL-CNB/docs/source/address_matching/data_prep.rst

 There are three key layers that must be injested, cleaned, and prepped before matching can begin.
 The composition of these input files varies widely by jurisdiction so to a certain degree this process will vary slightly from region to region in order to compensate for these differences.
-These three layers
+The three key layers
 are:

 * Building Polygons